-Healthy eating & exercise for children in shelters
+Healthy eating & exercise for yoiung children

 Diet and exercise have a profound impact on physical and mental health.
 Helping families focus on healthy eating and physical activity can improve overall wellness and reduce health disparities.

 OrganWise Families was developed by the Bassuk Center to promote healthy eating and exercise for families with 3 to 5-year-old children who are living in shelters.
 This program is an adaptation of OrganWise Guys, an evidence-based program shown effective in preventing unhealthy weight gain in 3 to 5-year-old children.

 OrganWise Families offers interactive sessions in which parents and children explore topics of healthy eating and daily exercise.
 Topics include healthy eating on a budget, organizing family meals, making time for daily exercise, and the importance of eating a variety of fruits and vegetables.

 The Bassuk Center is partnering with local programs and organizations to teach OrganWise Families to children and their parents, and evaluate the impact on a variety of health outcomes.
 We are also collecting qualitative data to better understand how shelter environments and policies influence families’ access to healthy food and exercise.